 The annual increases in the revenue impacts presented below are due to increases in the annual tax credit cap authorized in the bill.
 The official estimate adopted by the Revenue Estimating Conference (REC) assumes that, over the forecast horizon, 100% of the available tax credits will be approved each fiscal year.
-No impacts on oil and gas severance taxes are expected, and all new tax credits are expected to reduce the general revenue distributions fro m alcoholic beverage and sales taxes.
-The bill increases the annual fiscal year cap on total tax credits by 25% whenever 90% or more of available credits are approved in the prior fiscal year.
+No impacts on oil and gas severance taxes are expected, and all new tax credits are expected to reduce the General Revenue distributions from alcoholic beverage and sales taxes.

+The bill increases the annual fiscal year cap on total tax credits by 25% whenever 90% or more of total available credits are approved in the prior fiscal year.
 In addition, the bill makes future increases in the scholarship award per student contingent on increases in the annual tax credit cap, so that the costs of allowing a higher scholarship amount per student will be offset by allowing a greater number of students to migrate from public schools to private schools through the FTC program.
 The revenue impacts below are compared to projected FEFP cost savings in the Government Sector Impact section that follows.

-On March 12, 2010, The REC determined that the additional tax credits authorized by the bill will reduce general revenue collections by -\$31.0 million in fiscal year 2010-11 with a recurring reduction in general revenue collections of -\$228.8 million.
+On March 12, 2010, the REC estimated the impact on General Revenue receipts of the additional tax credits authorized by the bill to be -\$31.0 million in fiscal year 2010-11, with a recurring impact on General Revenue of -\$228.8 million.

-REC Impacts PCS SB 2126 March 12, 2010 FY 2010-11 Cash FY 2010-11 Annualized FY 2011-12 Cash FY 2012-13 Cash FY 2013-14 Cash Beverage Excise Tax GR -24.8 -183.0 -52.0 -86.2 -129.2 Sales and Use Tax GR -6.2 -45.8 -13.0 -21.6 -32.3 Total GR -31.0 -228.8 -65.0 -107.8 -161.4
+REC Impacts CS SB 2126 March 12, 2010 FY 2010-11 Cash FY 2010-11 Annualized FY 2011-12 Cash FY 2012-13 Cash FY 2013-14 Cash Beverage Excise Tax GR -24.8 -183.0 -52.0 -86.2 -129.2 Sales and Use Tax GR -6.2 -45.8 -13.0 -21.6 -32.3 Total GR -31.0 -228.8 -65.0 -107.8 -161.4